nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 Each item of uncategorised data in the hierarchy is recorded is in its own `observation` profile.
 The structure is represented using the `observation.related` field.

 * The top level item will contain `observation.related.target` pointing to each of the child items with an `observation.related.type` of `has-member`
-* The top childs items will contain `observation.related.target` pointing to the top level item with an `observation.related.type` of `derived-from`
+* The child items will contain `observation.related.target` pointing to the top level item with an `observation.related.type` of `derived-from`

 Note: This follows the same model that will be used to represent Investigations and Pathology.